Conveyancing Guides - Sale & Purchase combined

 On your purchase

 We will ask you to let us have £250 so that we can order a pack of searches upon your behalf.
 This contains the local authority and water searches.
 If the property is in a mining area we'll have to request a mining search as well.
 Searches are simply a list of questions about the property that are sent to the local council, the water authority and the Coal Authority.
-We'll also request the Sellers solicitor to let us have a copy of the title deeds, a contract, and questionnaires completed by the seller (including fixtures and fittings) and any documentation in support.
+We'll also request the Sellers Conveyancer to let us have a copy of the title deeds, a contract, and questionnaires completed by the seller (including fixtures and fittings) and any documentation in support.

 The only other thing we will need before we can proceed is a copy of your mortgage offer (if applicable).
 Once we have all of the relevant documents, we will ask you to sign the contract.
 If you are just buying then we will ask you to for a deposit as well (you will be told how much is needed), but if you are buying and selling then this will generally not be needed.